Table of Contents

 Dogs can eat mashed sweet potatoes.
 In some cases, mashing sweet potatoes benefits older dogs who can not chew good.
 This allows the nutrients to interact with the body, as the digestion process is simpler when food is mashed.
 Just think of baby food and how it is mashed for easy chewing and digestion.

 We have already discussed several ways to prepare sweet potatoes for dogs including baking, boiling, dehydrating, and mashing.
 More importantly, when you do cook sweet potatoes for dogs you should remove the skin as it makes it harder for dogs to digest.

 Dehydration is a great option and one of the most popular ways to get your dog sweet potatoes.
 Dehydrated sweet potatoes make a great substitute for rawhide chews and do not cause blockage or discomfort.
 Unfortunately, not all dog owners have a food dehydrator or the knowledge on dehydrating in general.

 We offer a variety of chews for dogs if you are short on time and cannot prepare them on your own.
-We produce calming chews, hip and joint chews, and skin and coat chews each with sweet potatoes on the ingredient list.
+We produce calming CBD chews for dogs, dog CBD joint chews, and CBD skin and coat chews each with sweet potatoes on the ingredient list.